Bob Melvin: Early life

-Melvin was born in Palo Alto, California, to Paul and Judy (Levitas) Melvin, and grew up in Menlo Park, California.
+Robert Paul Melvin was born on October 28, 1961, in Palo Alto, California, to Paul and Judy (Levitas) Melvin, and grew up in Menlo Park, California.
 The son of a Jewish mother (who raised him after his parents divorced in 1972) and a Catholic father.
 He would later recall celebrating Passover with his mother's family.
 He was raised as a Christian.

 Melvin's maternal grandfather, R.B.
 "Bud" Levitas, was the original ballboy in the 1920s for the Acme Packers (precursor to the Green Bay Packers), and later married Melvin's maternal grandmother, Leah Levitas, who died in 2007.

 After attending Laurel and Encinal elementary schools in Menlo Park, Melvin played baseball (at catcher), basketball (at forward), and golf at Menlo-Atherton High School in Atherton, south of San Francisco, graduating in 1979.
 He batted .474 with 11 home runs for the baseball team, including .529 his senior year when he was named to the San Jose Mercury News All-Central Coast Section baseball team.
 He was the first student inducted into the school's Hall of Fame.

 College career

-Melvin then enrolled at the University of California in Berkeley, and played catcher for the Golden Bears.
+Melvin then enrolled at the University of California, Berkeley, and played catcher for the Golden Bears.
 As a freshman, he helped lead Cal to a 44–23–1 record and a third-place finish at the College World Series in 1980.
 Melvin finished his freshman season batting .269 with two doubles and 12 RBIs in 67 at bats over 29 games.

 Following his freshman year at California, Melvin transferred to Cañada College in Redwood City, California.
 He played fall ball for the baseball team.